 Our world is becoming increasingly uncertain.
-With more epidemics, climate change related disasters, new business models and technologies, companies and workers must operate in a more complex world in which it’s increasingly hard to plan ahead.
-In the 20th century, you had to be efficient, by developing repeatable and reliable processes, which came with division of labour and scientific management.
-By contrast, in today’s world you need to innovate in order to survive.
+With more epidemics, climate change-related disasters, and new business models and technologies, companies and workers must operate in a more complex world in which it’s increasingly hard to plan ahead.
+In the 20th century, you had to be efficient, by developing repeatable and reliable processes, which came with the division of labor and scientific management.
+By contrast, in today’s world, you need to innovate to survive.
 But how does a team become more innovative?
 And how do you manage a team you want to be innovative?

 “At the frontiers of food, I discovered a fundamentally different approach to innovation that I became increasingly convinced was relevant beyond cuisine.
 Cutting-edge cuisine is a model system for understanding the uncertainty mindset and its consequences for organizations in other industries.”